PatMarcuccio/PatMarcuccio/README.md

 - 👋 Hi, I’m @PatMarcuccio
-- 👀 I’m interested in economics, financial econometrics, business cycles, Post-Keynesian economics and Marxian Economics
+- 👀 I’m interested in economics, financial econometrics, business cycles, Post-Keynesian economics and Marxian economics
 - 🌱 I’m currently learning R and Python
 - 💞️ I’m looking to collaborate on the creation of R packages to access financial and economic data